-Ok, so when it comes to working on improving flexibility and mobility, there are multiple ways to go about this.
-All of them will have some different advantages, so I will go over them individually.
+Ok, so when it comes to working on improving flexibility and mobility, there are multiple ways to go about it.
+All of them have some different advantages, so I will briefly go over them individually.

-Remember though, if you aren't doing anything at all, or very little, start with what you are most willing to stick to get started.
+Remember though, if you aren't doing anything at all, or very little, start with what you are most willing to stick to in order to get started.
 Keep it simple.

-No need to have some big huge complex plan.
+No need to have some huge, complex plan.